Get started with Docker for WindowsEstimated reading time: 17 minutes

 variables are set.
 When your proxy configuration changes, Docker restarts

 automatically to pick up the new settings.
 If you have containers that you wish

 to keep running across restarts, you should consider using

 You can configure the Docker daemon to hone how your containers run.
 Advanced mode lets you edit the JSON directly.
 Basic mode lets you configure the more common daemon options with interactive settings (and also JSON).

-Both Docker for Windows Stable and Edge releases have the experimental version of Docker Engine enabled, described in the Docker Experimental Features README on GitHub.
+Both Docker Desktop for Windows Stable and Edge releases have the experimental version of Docker Engine enabled, described in the Docker Experimental Features README on GitHub.

 Experimental features are not appropriate for production environments or workloads.
 They are meant to be sandbox experiments for new ideas.
 Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsequent Edge releases, and never released on Stable.

 On both Edge and Stable releases, you can toggle experimental mode on and off.
-If you toggle it off, Docker for Windows uses the current generally available release of Docker Engine.
+If you toggle it off, Docker Desktop for Windows uses the current generally available release of Docker Engine.

 docker version to see if you are in Experimental mode.
 Experimental mode